 For all questions about health insurances, access to doctors (in the HIV programs) and treatment you can ask the local office of Defensoria del Pueblo.

 The E.P.S. doctors have all information about the access to R001 HIV programs.

-> Version for Europe in English of this text with other sources
+> International version of this text (in English) with other sources

 WE ARE LOVELAZERS!

 Lovelazers is an open activists group of friends worldwide.
 We are focusing our efforts on new forms of safer sex and cyber- and nightlife.
 Some of us are in gay, discordant relationships (HIV+ and -) and have been educated in the fields of sociology, medicine, art and law.
 We’re independent of any specific institutions (especially of pharma companies).
 We are active in Bogotá, Berlín and Zúrich.
 You can join us: firstname.lastname@example.org

 © Lovelazers, 2018.
 We do not assume any liability for accuracy or completeness.

 Photo by Faber Franco, Bogotá 2018.
 Model: Angel en UNAL.
 Thanks for comments, help and impulses: Iván, Diego, Nicolas, Marcy + Jonathan, Angel.Print supported by: Tuntenhaushoffest Berlin.
 Co-publishers: KUIR Festival Bogota, Severas Flores, El Parche Artist Residency, Casa de las Tupamaras